-Estimation uncertainty-Susceptibility to an inherent lack of precision in measurement.
+Estimation uncertainty-The susceptibility of an accounting estimate and related disclosures to an inherent lack of precision in its measurement.

 Evaluate-Identify and analyze the relevant issues, including performing further procedures as necessary, to come to a specific conclusion on a matter.
 "Evaluation," by convention, is used only in relation to a range of matters, including evidence, the results of procedures and the effectiveness of management's response to a risk. (also see Assess)